loncaa/tinyurl-example/readme.md

-**Goal**
+**Url Shortener**
 -
 Create a URL shortener with a JSON RESTful API containing 3 endpoints, one using the GET method which will redirect the user to the original URL, one using the POST method to create a shortened URL, and the other using the GET method to return the app statistics.

+Execute migration script in first build:
+`docker-compose up --detach --build; docker-compose exec app npm run tables:create`

 **Requirements**
 -
-● Create a Dockerfile
-● Created using Node.js
+● Node.js
-● You can use Nestjs
 ● Cache with Redis
 ● PostgreSQL database
 ● Input JSON validation
 ● Error handling eg. HTTP status codes
+● Dockerfile
 ● Metrics

 *POST request requirements:*